 Sodium

-If you are regularly sweating buckets through workouts you are most likely going to have a higher sodium allowance than a sedentary person and eating products with a higher DV of sodium after training is certainly less detrimental.
+If you regularly sweat buckets during workouts, you are most likely going to have a higher sodium allowance than a sedentary person, and eating products with a higher DV of sodium after training is certainly less detrimental.

 Carbohydrates

-This number represents the sum of starch, sugar and fiber in a serving size.
+This number represents the sum of starch, sugar, and fiber in a serving size.
 While sugar and fiber must be listed under carbohydrates, food manufacturers aren’t obligated to mention starch.
-You can get a good idea of the starch in a product by subtracting total carbs by the sum of dietary fiber and total sugars.
+You can get a good idea of the starch in a product by subtracting total carbs from the sum of dietary fiber and total sugars.

 Dietary Fiber